gharials/dev-path/docs/internet-web/websites.md

 ## Static vs. dynamic contents

 An HTTP server serves largely two types of contents: _static_ and _dynamic_.
 For static contents (also called _static assets_ or just _assets_), programmers use a server directory dedicated for serving static contents.
+All the static assets to be served (e.g., images, fonts, stylesheets, etc.) are put in the directory.
 If the requested URL matches a file in the directory, the server returns a response with the file's content as its body.

-Programmers put all the static assets to be served (e.g., images, fonts, stylesheets, etc.) in the directory.
 Here follows an example directory (`static/`) and its contents on a server running at `localhost:5000`:

 ```
 static/